maylad31/dspy-phi3/README.md

 DSPy states, "Once the training is done, you’ll have better instructions and prefixes to edit in the signature manually."
 However, I believe that post-compilation, the tool should be ready to predict.
 The instruction optimizer needs more flexibility for easier tweaking, such as better compatibility with other languages.
 Alternatively, creating a program for the signature optimizer to tweak prompts as needed would be beneficial.

 It is a cool concept but I guess as a framework it still needs improvement.
+Connect with me on linkedin if you have an intersting project/common interests. https://www.linkedin.com/in/mayankladdha31/